PolyLevel® Technical Information

 - Excellent dimensional stability.
 PolyLevel® foam hardens and cures to a stiff, strong rigid foam material that will not absorb water or alter in dimension over time.
 Once cured, PolyLevel® is totally inert as a material.
 It does not leech harmful chemicals into the soil.

 - Soil strengthening capability.
 Once injected, PolyLevel® foam does more than expand upward against the sunken concrete.
 It also moves downward, expanding into loose soil areas that can benefit from the foam’s consolidating action.
 Other geotechnical applications of PolyLevel® include soil stabilization, erosion control and preconstruction soil treatment to improve stability and load-bearing values.

 For these reasons, PolyLevel® is the best solution for your concrete lifting needs.
-Call your local certified dealer or contact us online to schedule a free estimate!
+Call your local dealer or contact us online to schedule a free estimate!